Valeria Orsini Flaunts Curvy Physique In Cut-Out White Dress

 “Nice dress, beautiful,” a fourth person added.

 The stunner frequently serves smoking-hot looks on her Instagram account.
 Last week, she shared a post in which she sported a scanty gray top and matching maxi skirt.
-That content has received more than 15,000 likes.
+That upload has received more than 15,000 likes.